SFDO-Tooling/CumulusCI/docs/features.rst

             - namespace: npe5
               version: 3.5

-In the example above, the project requires npo02 version 3.8 which requires npe01 version 3.6.
+In the example above, the project requires npo02 version 3.8 which, requires npe01 version 3.6.
 By specifying the dependency hierarchy, the ``update_dependencies`` task is capable of uninstalling and upgrading packages intelligently.

 Consider the following scenario:  If the target org currently has npe01 version 3.7, npe01 needs to be uninstalled to downgrade to 3.6.
-However, npo02 requires npe01 so uninstalling npe01 requires also uninstalling npo02.
+However, npo02 requires npe01, so uninstalling npe01 requires also uninstalling npo02.
 In this scenario npe03, npe4, and npe5 do not have to be uninstalled to uninstall npe01.

 Unmanaged Metadata Dependencies